dj0nz/cptools/README.md

 Ever had to create a network group containing broadcast objects on a gateway with 100+ VLAN interfaces?
 This is for you. ;)

 ### [grid-import.sh](grid-import.sh)
 Get networks from Infoblox Grid Containers and create corresponding network objects in Check Point database.
 Uses REST API calls.
-Sort of POC.
+Early version of a bigger framework I wrote for a customer.

 ### [gw-config-backup.sh](gw-config-backup.sh)
 Small script that runs on Check Point management server.
 Uses cprid_util to get Gaia config from all managed gateways and store the locally.
 Use together with the backup-gaia-mgmt script to have an almost complete backup of your Check Point environment.